TextExpander/TextExpanderTouchSDK/README.md

 # TextExpander touch SDK
 (Release notes are found at the bottom of this document.)

-[Smile](http://smilesoftware.com/) provides the TextExpander framework to include TextExpander functionality in your iOS app, custom keyboard, or extension, subject to the License Agreement below.
+[Smile](http://smilesoftware.com/) provides the TextExpander framework so that you can include TextExpander functionality in your iOS app, custom keyboard, or extension, subject to the License Agreement below.

 [TextExpander touch SDK home page](http://smilesoftware.com/sdk)